 How to use Slackbot

-Navigate your workday with help from Slackbot – your personal AI-powered agent in Slack.
+Navigate your workday with help from Slackbot, your personal agent for work.
 Slackbot has the same context and access to information that you do, so answers are always relevant and personalised.
 Start a conversation to get answers to your questions, or choose from a variety of helpful prompts to get started even more quickly.

 Note: The new version of Slackbot is being rolled out gradually.
 For more details on release timing and subscription availability, visit A reintroduction to Slackbot